-When caring for a crested gecko, perhaps nothing is more important than proper lighting, temperature, and humidity settings within their enclosure setup.
+When caring for crested geckos, perhaps nothing is more important than proper lighting, temperature, and humidity settings within their enclosure setup.

 Although these adorable little lizards are relatively docile and low-maintenance, controlling temperature and humidity is often tricky, particularly for novice reptile keepers.

-Crested geckos require around 12 hours of daytime lighting per day.
-In addition, their enclosure should be kept at about 75 to 83° degrees Fahrenheit (28° C) at most.
+Crested geckos need around 12 hours of daytime lighting per day.
+In addition, a crested gecko terrarium should be kept at about 75 to 83° degrees Fahrenheit (28° C) at most.
 Humidity levels need to be pretty high, at around 60% during the day and 80% at night.

-To learn more about what kind of lighting you’ll need to use in your crested gecko’s enclosure, keep reading.
+To learn more about what kind of UVB light you’ll need to use in a crested gecko terrarium, keep reading.

-We’ll also go over the proper humidity and temperature settings and how to easily adjust them.
+We’ll also go over the proper humidity and temperature settings crested geckos need and how to easily adjust them.

 Crested Gecko Lighting Requirements

-In general, you will want to replicate the same day and night cycle your crested gecko would experience in their natural environment.
+In general, you will want to replicate the same day and night cycle crested geckos would experience in their natural environment.

-We’ll get into the specific temperature settings soon, but for now, focus on providing their enclosure with a bright, white low-wattage heat bulb.
+We’ll get into the specific temperature settings soon, but for now, focus on providing a crested gecko tank with a bright, white low-wattage heat bulb or LED light.

 We recommend something like Zoo Med’s Repti Basking Spot Lamp.